annabelleg/FinalProject/README.md

   - fixed evaluating fractions in equation.
   - user can differentiate betweeen quadratic and linear inputs.
   - user can input up to 4 different funtions, each of which is graphed in a different color.
+- weekend of 6/6/15
+  - opens new windows to display matrix and ref of matrix
+  - need to create way to have user input matrix